mehdimiri/API.PagedList/README.md

 # API.PagedList
 <h2> What is this ?</h2>
 <p>
-Library for easily paging through any IEnumerable/IQueryable in .NET and .NET Core
+Library for easily paging through any IQueryable in .NET Core
 </p>
 <h2> Install via NuGet</h2>
 To install API.PagedList, run the following command in Package Manager Console